-This qualitative subproject will explore graduate and employer perspectives, and key capabilities influencing success outcomes (employer satisfaction, graduate satisfaction / well-being, ease of transition) in the transition to practice.
+This subproject used focus groups and semi-structured interviews to explore the perspectives of matched pairs of graduates and employers, namely the key capabilities influencing success outcomes (employer satisfaction, graduate satisfaction / well-being, ease of transition) in the transition to practice.

-The purpose of this subproject is to explore how employers approach the selection of new graduate veterinarians for employment.
-Using semi-structured interviews, this study aims to investigate the nuances and rationale behind employer perspectives, opinions and decision-making processes.
-It is envisaged that results from this study will inform, complement and extend upon data collated by employer surveys conducted by partner institutes.
+This subproject used semi-structured interviews to explore how employers approach the selection of new graduate veterinarians for employment, namely the nuances and rationales behind employer perspectives, opinions and decision-making processes.

-This subproject will address the almost complete absence of data around what drives client satisfaction with veterinarians, particularly in the employability context (i.e. underpinning capabilities).
-This will be achieved via interviews and focus groups, followed by surveys, to ensure rich data reflecting the expectations of the client, the true ‘coalface’ of veterinary clinical work.
+This subproject used focus groups and a large-scale survey to address the lack of data around what drives veterinary client satisfaction, particularly in the employability context (i.e. underpinning capabilities).
+This focus on client expectations represents the true ‘coalface’ of veterinary clinical work.

-This subproject involves an international quantitative survey to explore the multi-stakeholder consensus around, and the relative importance of, the veterinary employability capabilities that have been identified in the preceding subprojects.
+This subproject used an international quantitative survey and a Delphi process to explore the multi-stakeholder consensus around, and the relative importance of, the veterinary employability capabilities that were identified in the preceding subprojects.